Unboxed-Software/solana-course/content/token22-on-chain.md

 If you're familiar with Anchor, then you may notice the `TokenAccount` and `Mint` accounts types are not anything new.
 In fact, the concept of the `TokenAccount` and `Mint` account types are not new, what is new is how they work with the `InterfaceAccount` wrapper now.
 The `InterfaceAccount` wrapper allows for either `spl-token` or `Token22` accounts to be passed in and deserialized, just like the `Interface` and the `TokenInterface` types.
 These wrappers and account types work together to provide a seamless experience for developers, giving you the flexibility to interact with both `spl-token` and `Token22` in your program.

-Something to note, you cannot use the any of these types from the `token_interface` module with the regular Anchor `Program` and/or `Account` wrappers.
+Something to note, you cannot use any of these types from the `token_interface` module with the regular Anchor `Program` and/or `Account` wrappers.
 These new types can only be used with either the `Interface` or `InterfaceAccount` wrappers.
-For example, the following would not be valid and any transactions sent to this instruction would return an error.
+For example, the following would not be valid and any transactions sent to an instruction using this account deserialization would return an error.

 ```rust
 // This is invalid, using as an example.